-The Open Pilot 21 (OP21) is a larger, open cockpit version of our P19,the vee hull version of our HM19.
-The proven hull shape with a typical moderate vee similar to the C21.
-45 degrees at the cutwater, 10 degrees at the transom.
+The proven hull shape with a moderate vee similar to the C19 and CX19:45 degrees at the cutwater, 10 degrees at the transom.
 Sufficient deadrise to run smoothly in bad weather but moderate enough to provide good stability at slow speed without the wild roll typical of deeper vee hulls.